 For more great ideas of how to maximize your balcony space, check out my Pinterest board on Balcony Gardening.

 It is possible to have a small balcony garden even when you are as space-restricted as an apartment or condo dweller is.
-It just takes a bit of creative thinking and some compromises, but you can enjoy a mini tranquil garden and dream of a bigger one when you are able to afford it like I did.
+It just takes a bit of creative thinking and some compromises, but you can enjoy an apartment homestead and dream of a bigger one when you are able to afford it like I did.